okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 On the left of your Runscope page, the test appears in the **Recent Test Runs** section.

 1. Click **View Progress** inside the **Recent Test Runs** section.
 As the test suite runs, Runscope displays live updates of the test in progress.
-After the test suite completes execution, the main panel displays the results of your test.
+After the test suite completes, the main panel displays the results of your test.
 1. Click the name of each particular test case to see the test details.
 The details show you the **Request**, **Response**, and **Connection** information for each test.

 When you're satisfied with your Runscope CRUD test results, share your test results with Okta in the **Link to Runscope CRUD test results** field: